UAST: Unicode Aware Sanskrit Transliteration: Devanāgarī and Unicode

 \subsubsection{Avoiding use of non-ASCII Unicode diacritics}

-The main problem involved with IAST is entering non-ASCII Unicode diacritics.
-There are a lot of problems as discussed in Section \ref{iast-pc} involved with entering non-ASCII Unicode diacritics as used in IAST.
-It might involve finding a specific package or even manually setting up key-bindings.
-This brings up a problem of portability.
-There is no standard syntax for devanāgarī or even IAST in case of absence of unicode diacritics on keyboard.
-In UAST, we address that problem by the solutions suggested in Section \ref{iast-pc}.
+The main problem involved with IAST is to enter non-ASCII Unicode diacritics.
+There are many problems, as discussed in Section \ref{iast-pc} involved in entering non-ASCII Unicode diacritics as used in IAST.
+It might involve finding a specific package or even manually setting up key bindings.
+This raises the problem of portability.
+There is no standard syntax for Devanāgarī or even IAST in case of absence of Unicode diacritics on the keyboard.
+In UAST, we address this problem using the solutions suggested in Section \ref{iast-pc}.